-My second wedding, the entire shebang was held in a barn in the suburbs of Chicago.
+My second wedding, the entire wedding and reception were held in a barn in the suburbs of Chicago.

 I need to research that.

-When my first wedding was planned, my suburban never seen a farm let alone a barn friendswere all, “so a barn.
-Huh.
-That’s one way to go.”
+When my first wedding was planned, my suburban friends were all, “so a barn?
+That’s one way to go, I guess.”

-Then they got there, saw the beautiful property, the land, the pond, and the little white twinkle lights and fell in love.
+But when they got there and saw the gorgeous property, the pond, and the little white twinkle lights, they fell in love.

-And mostly because it was the cheapest place to hold a wedding in the county we live in.
+Mike and I loved it because of the history, because of my rural background and farm ancestry but mostly because it was the cheapest place to hold a wedding in the area we live in.

-I have so many people who still to this day tell me how beautiful both weddings were.
+I have so many people who still to this day tell me how beautiful and fun both weddings were.

 Maybe because of the atmosphere, people really let loose and had a good time.